 ^{(1) &}quot;Outstanding Debt" does not include lease/purchase obligations.
 See "Table 10 - Revenues of Waterworks and Sanitary Sewer System used to Pay General Obligation Debt Service" and "Other Obligations."
-Excludes the Refunded Bonds.
 Preliminary, subject to change.

 (2) Interest is calculated at an assumed rate for the purpose of illustration.
 Preliminary, subject to change.